wp-plugins/eelv-share-post/readme.txt

 == Description ==

-Juste share the short-link to display the original post. no more duplicate content, just sharing !
+Just share the short-link to display the original post. no more duplicate content, just sharing !

 == Installation ==